Irritable Bowel Syndrome

 Anticholinergic and antispasmodic medications

-Antispasmodic medications such as dicyclomine (Bentyl) and hyoscyamine (Levsin) are commonly prescribed to decrease painful abdominal spasms.
-Antispasmotics prevent muscle contractions, while anticholinergics block acetylcholine’s effect in smooth muscle, secretory glands and the central nervous system.
-Both make bowel movements less urgent and painful.
+Antispasmodic medications such as dicyclomine (Bentyl) and hyoscyamine (Levsin), as well as anticholinergic medications, are commonly prescribed to decrease painful abdominal spasms.
 Smooth muscle relaxants, such as alverine, mebeverine and peppermint oil may also be used.

 Probiotics and antibiotics

 Some IBS may be associated with an overgrowth or infection of harmful bacteria in the gut, and antibiotic medications that reduce bacteria are a possible treatment.
-The antibiotic Xifaxan (Rifaximin) is used to treat this kind of IBS, particularly improving stool consistency and decreasing pain.
-Some patients experience improvement in IBS symptoms in a single treatment with Xifaxan, while others require a longer course of treatment.
+The antibiotic Xifaxan (Rifaximin) may be used to treat this kind of IBS.

 Irritable bowel syndrome FAQs

+A: IBS is often confused with IBD.
+While symptoms may be similar, IBD causes inflammatory damage to the intestines, but IBS does not.
 People with IBS who pass bloody stool, lose weight or experience extreme cramping should go to a doctor to be evaluated for IBD or another serious condition.
-However, people with IBS are not more likely to develop IBD.

-IBS does not cause permanent damage or increase risk of colon or other cancers.
-IBS is not fatal.
+A: IBS does not increase risk of colon or other cancers, and it is not fatal.